kbmackenzie/mewlix/README.md

 bob = new_cat("Bob", "Tabby", "Wizard")
 meow(bob)
 ```

-As any proper feline would agree, boxes are very important.
+Boxes are very important.

 ## Functional Meowing
-Meowscript functions are value types and first-class objects.
+Meowscript functions are value types and first-class citizens.

+Lambdas are also very lightweight in Meowscript: They're stored the exact same way normal functions are.
+Don't be afraid of using many lambdas!
+They're fun!